NathanGillispie/Courses-Spring2023/CHEM452/README.md

-Dude like this class sucks for real
+Dude like this class is awesome for real.